Learning the accordion

 Teenager Brynn had only just discovered the joy and physical benefits of enjoying the natural environment a few months before Covid-19 hit the world.
 He had recently acquired his own all-terrain wheelchair, after completing a two day off-road challenge in a borrowed chair, when he found himself suddenly shielding and confined to home.

-Brynn realised quickly that losing his regular face-to-face interaction with friends and family as well as no longer being able to enjoy his outdoor adventures, he needed something positive to focus on to look after both his mental and physical health.
-This was even more important because Brynn autism, ADHD and severe asthma.
+Brynn realised quickly that, after losing his regular face-to-face interaction with friends and family as well as no longer being able to enjoy his outdoor adventures, he needed something positive to focus on to look after both his mental and physical health.
+This was even more important because Brynn has autism, ADHD and severe asthma.

 Not one to choose an easy option, he decided to challenge himself to push himself the distance of Shetland's coastline (almost 1700 miles) in his wheelchair.
 Initially this was done on rollers in his garden shed while shielding, and several months later, when restrictions were relaxed, he was able to use local roads and footpaths, accompanied by his family or socially distanced friends.